kazumarks/kazumarks.github.io/jp_ace_guide.md

 ## Bonus: Creating an Thumb-ARM bootstrap

 0x085F executes the box names in the Thumb instruction set.
 That means codes meant for 0x0615/0x6789 will not work without a bootstrap.
 This is fine for Japanese as most codes in that language (with exception to E-Sh4rk's ACE codes) being written in Thumb.
-Here is the box name code that will generate a Thumb-ARM bootstrap in Box 9, Slot 27:
+Here is the box name code that will generate a Thumb-ARM bootstrap in Box 9, Slot 27 for those ARM codes:

 ```text
 Box  1: ル ば か ぶ け は き ッ	[ルばかぶけはきッ]